 '''

+example.com.

+300 IN

+NSEC

 alice.example.com.
-300 IN NSEC edward.example.com.
-A RRSIG NSEC edward.example.com.
-300 IN NSEC susan.example.com.
-A RRSIG NSEC susan.example.com.
-300 IN NSEC alice.example.com.

 A RRSIG NSEC

+alice.example.com.

+300 IN

+NSEC

+edward.example.com.
+A RRSIG NSEC

+edward.example.com.
+300 IN

+NSEC

+susan.example.com.

+A RRSIG NSEC

+susan.example.com.

+300 IN

+NSEC

+example.com.

+A RRSIG NSEC

 '''

 What if the attacker tried to use the same replay method described earlier?
-If someone called for Edward, none of the three answers would fit.
-If attacker played message #1, "I'm sorry, that person doesn't work here.
-The name before it is Alice, and the name after it is Edward", it is obviously false, since "Edward" is in the response; same for #2, Edward and Susan.
-As for #3, Edward does not fall in range after Susan or before Alice, and the caller can logically deduct that it was an incorrect answer.
+If someone called for Edward, none of the four answers would fit.
+If attacker played message #2, "I'm sorry, that person doesn't work here.
+The name before it is Alice, and the name after it is Edward", it is obviously false, since "Edward" is in the response; same for #3, Edward and Susan.
+As for #1 and #4, Edward does not fall in range before Alice or after Susan, so the caller can logically deduce that it was an incorrect answer.